 You can find out more about weddings in the Church of England by visiting www.yourchurchwedding.org

-Please contact the vicar to talk more about making arrangements for your wedding to take place in St Stephen’s.
+We do not have a vicar at present.
+To discuss making arrangements for your wedding to take place in St Stephen’s.

 If you are resident in the St Stephen’s parish and you are getting married in another church because the person you are marrying or you have a qualifying connection to that parish, you may need to have your Banns of Marriage read in St Stephen’s.
 You can ask the minister who is conducting your wedding to check whether this is necessary in your case.